Early history of American football: Scoring table

+Note: For brief periods in the late 19th century, some penalties awarded one or more points for the opposing teams, and some teams in the late 19th and early 20th centuries chose to negotiate their own scoring system for individual games.

 Period of Rules Committees and Conference (1894–1932)

 Expansion (1894–1904)

 College football expanded greatly during the last two decades of the 19th century.
-Several major rivalries date from this time period.
+Several major rivalries date from this time period; examples include Michigan–Notre Dame (1887), Army–Navy (1890), California–Stanford (1892), and Oklahoma–Texas (1900).

 November 1890 was an active time in the sport.
-In Baldwin City, Kansas, on November 22, 1890, college football was first played in the state of Kansas.
-Baker beat Kansas 22–9.
+In Baldwin City, Kansas, on the 22nd, college football was played in the state for the first time as Baker beat Kansas, 22–9.
 On the 27th, Vanderbilt played Nashville (Peabody) at Athletic Park and won 40–0.
-It was the first time organized football played in the state of Tennessee.
-The 29th also saw the first instance of the Army–Navy Game.
-Navy won 24–0.
+It was the first time organized football was played in the state of Tennessee.
+The 29th saw the first instance of the above noted Army–Navy Game, a 24–0 win by Navy.